bitcoin-dot-org/Bitcoin.org/_includes/guide_mining.md

 An improved method is the Bitcoin Core `getblocktemplate` RPC.
 This provides the mining software with much more information:

-1. The information necessary to construct a coinbase transaction paying the pool or the solo miner's `bitcoind` wallet.
+1. The information necessary to construct a generation transaction paying the pool or the solo miner's `bitcoind` wallet.

 2. A complete dump of the transactions `bitcoind` or the mining pool